jrbuchanan02/garbage-os/CONTRIBUTING.md

      a boolean condition, and a statement with a single side effect), then the nontrivial statements in that for-loop count as logical source lines of code.[^1]
 4. All statements in Garbage OS written in high-level languages, excluding function calls, are limited to two side-effects.
+   - Here, a side effect includes an assignment within an expression. `i = j++` has two side effects.
+5. High level language code shall not see instruction-set specific differences - those differences shall be handled by assembly code.

 [^1]: This paragraph means that both of the following implementations of strcpy have the length in logical source lines of code